vulcanize/vulcanizedb/postgraphile/README.md

 Install dependencies with `yarn` and execute `yarn build`.
 The bundle produced by Webpack will be present in `build/dist/`.

-This application currently uses the Postgraphile supporter plugin.
-This plugin is present in the `vendor/` directory and is copied to `node_modules/` after installation of packages.
-It is a fresh checkout of the plugin as of August 31st, 2018.

 ## Running

 Provide the built bundle to node as a runnable script: `node ./build/dist/vulcanize-postgraphile-server.js`